 To be able to treat and recover resources from the generated brine (spent regenerant) within the IEX softening process, ZERO BRINE offered a treatment process.
-The proposed solution was implemented in an industrial scale demonstration pilot called Site 01 that was operated in Plant One Rotterdam premises.
-The main objective of Site 01 was the treatment of the IEX spent regenerant while recovering (i) a NaCl solution that meets required specifications in order to be used as regeneration solution for the IEX softening columns of DWP, (ii) $Mg(OH)2$ and $Ca(OH)2$ minerals and (iii) clean water.
+The proposed solution was implemented in an industrial scale demonstration pilot called Site 01.
+The main objective of Site 01 was the treatment of the IEX spent regenerant while recovering (i) a NaCl solution that meets required specifications for use as regeneration solution for the IEX softening columns of DWP, (ii) $Mg(OH)2$ and $Ca(OH)2$ minerals and (iii) clean water.

 The process flow diagram (PFD) of Site 01 is given in Figure 3.
-The treatment line consisted of a nanofiltration (NF) unit provided by Lenntech B.V, a crystallization unit provided by the Università degli

-Studi di Palermo (UNIPA) and an evaporator unit provided by the National Technical University of Athens (NTUA).
-A detailed description of Site 01 pilot's operation is available in sub-chapter 4.3.1.
+The treatment line consisted of a nanofiltration (NF) unit provided by Lenntech B.V, a crystallization unit provided by the Università degli Studi di Palermo (UNIPA) and an evaporator unit provided by the National Technical University of Athens (NTUA).
+A detailed description of Site 01 pilot's operation is given in sub-chapter 4.3.1.